 The most famous warship of the American Civil War, the USS Monitor, was the front-line weapon in a grand strategic initiative established by the U.S. Government (the White House, Congress and the Navy Department) as a means of insuring the ultimate defeat of the Southern Confederacy through not only the blockade but isolation from possible foreign aid and intervention.
 Union ironclads were designed, approved and constructed for the specific purpose, first and last, of deterring and/or destroying the great broadside-ironclads being fashioned by European powers—especially Great Britain.

 As such, this work addresses many persistent misconceptions of what the monitors were for, and why they failed in other roles associated with naval operations of the Civil War (such as the repulse at Charleston, 7 April, 1863).
 Monitors were ironclad—not fort—killers.
 Their ultimate success is to be measured not in terms of spearheading attacks on fortified Southern ports, but in the quieter, much more profound, strategic deterrence of Lord Palmerston’s ministry in London, and the British Royal Navy.

-Combining extensive archival research on both sides of the Atlantic, this work offers an in-depth look at how the Union Navy, through a combination of high-tech ironclads armed with monster guns, intensive coastal fortifications, and a new fleet of high-speed commerce raiders, achieved a stunning—and crucial—diplomatic victory over the British.
-Fuller addresses many persistent misconceptions of what the Union monitors were for and why they failed in some roles associated with naval operations of the Civil War.
+Combining extensive archival research on both sides of the Atlantic, this work offers an in-depth look at how the Union Navy achieved its greatest grand-strategic victory in the American Civil War.
+Through a combination of high-tech 'machines' armed with 'monster' guns, intensive coastal fortifications and a new fleet of high-speed Union commerce raiders, the North was able to turn the humiliation of the Trent Affair of late 1861 into a sobering challenge to British naval power and imperial defense worldwide.